-Course Description: Exploration and application of quantitative techniques, systems analysis and operations analysis of business functions, with an emphasis on the optimization of process and operational efficiencies.
+Course Description: Exploration and application of quantitative techniques, systems analysis, and operations analysis of business functions, with an emphasis on the optimization of process and operational efficiencies.
 A variety of management science methodologies will be applied to theoretical and real-world situations.
 Some use of Python, but no prior computing experience is necessary.
+The course employs a flipped classroom format, where instructional videos are provided for pre-class learning.
+During class sessions, we will delve into hands-on exercises.

-Prerequisites: For Business majors: BUS 309/ECON 309 and BUS 310 and MGT 326 with grades of C-or better and Junior Standing; for all other majors: MATH 140 or MATH 150; and Junior Standing
+Prerequisites: For Business majors: BUS 309/ECON 309 and BUS 310 and MGT 326 with grades of Cor better and Junior Standing; for all other majors: MATH 140 or MATH 150; and Junior Standing